tldr-pages/tldr/pages/common/choose.md

 `choose {{2}}:{{5}}`

-- print everything from the 2nd to 5th item on the line, excluding the 5th:
+- Print everything from the 2nd to 5th item on the line, excluding the 5th:

 `choose -x {{2}}:{{5}}`